Invasive Species in Nova Scotia

 Glossy Buckthorn

-Fact Sheet Vascular Plant Frangula alnus | European Alder Buckthorn Description Single or many stemmed shrub or small tree, reaching heights of 6 m.
-Leaves
+VASCULAR PLANT Frangula alnus | European Alder Buckthorn Description Single or many stemmed shrub or small tree, reaching heights of 6 m.
+Leaves alternate along the stem, oval-shaped, 3 to

 Read More »